makyo/tv2/README.md

 To see all the command-line options, run:

-    terminal_velocity -h
+    tv2 -h

 To quit the app, press `ctrl-c` or `ctrl-x`.

-To upgrade Terminal Velocity to the latest version, run:
+To upgrade tv2 to the latest version, run:

     pip install --upgrade tv2